kohrrelation/kohrrelation.github.io/_pages/publications.md

 Discussions and whitepapers (peer-reviewed)
 ---------------
 - **Koh, J.**, Opitz, T. (2025).
 Authors’ reply to the Discussion of ‘Extreme-value modelling of migratory bird arrival dates: Insights from citizen-science data’. _Journal of the Royal Statistical Society: Series A_.
-[In press](https://doi.org/10.1093/jrsssa/qnaf058).
+[DOI](https://doi.org/10.1093/jrsssa/qnaf058).

 - **Koh, J.** (2025).
 Discussion of “Inference for extreme spatial temperature events in a changing climate with application to Ireland” by Healy et al. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_, 74(2):315--316.
 [DOI](https://doi.org/10.1093/jrsssc/qlae089).